 11 Ways to Celebrate Women in Indiana

-March is International Women’s Month and as a woman and mother of daughters, I feel the importance of acknowledging this month.
+March is International Women’s Month, and as a woman and mother of daughters, I feel the importance of acknowledging this month.
 Teaching my daughters to feel empowered and able, yet also humbled and respectful to all, is not an easy task.
-I’ve gathered up some resources and put together a list of activities in Indiana that celebrate women.
-Perhaps my most favorite is #1, the Candles Holocaust Museum in Terre Haute.
-This museum was started by a woman who I respect for her courage, character, and message.
+I’ve gathered some resources and compiled a list of activities to celebrate women in Indiana.
+Perhaps my favorite is #1, the Candles Holocaust Museum in Terre Haute.
+This museum was started by a woman I respect for her courage, character, and message.

 1. Candles Holocaust Museum